Bodhi312/Elk_Stack_project/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat - collected the log infromation from the web servers Web-1 and Web-2 <br>
+- Filebeat - collected the log information from the web servers Web-1 and Web-2 <br>
-- Metricbeat - collect infromation of system and services running on the machine.
+- Metricbeat - collect information of system and services running on the machine.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: